Firecatsstuff/Hyprland-Guide-Arch/README.md

 # DE Removal

+**WARNING: This step is only needed if you want to switch to hyprland entirely**

 First press `CTRL + ALT + F5` on your keyboard to get to the tty,whatever DE you have,remove it like this:

 `sudo pacman -R [DE]`